What is the process for claiming for a work injury?

 Your claim is settled

-Once both sides agree on a compensation amount, the claim is considered to be settled.
-Your compensation award will then be paid to you, either as a lump sum or in instalments.
+When both sides agree on an amount, the claim is settled.
+Your compensation is paid as a lump sum or in instalments.
+In some cases, a formal apology may also be included as part of the settlement terms.

 Your solicitor's fees are paid